-Source: CalEEMod Version 2020.4.0 for Opening Year 2022.
+Source: CalEEMod Version 2020.4.0 for Opening Year 2025.

-- (1) Area sources consist of GHG emissions from landscape equipment. - (2) Energy usage consist of GHG emissions from electricity and natural gas usage. - (3) Mobile sources consist of GHG emissions from vehicles. - (4) Solid waste includes the CO2 and CH4 emissions created from the solid waste placed in landfills. - (5) Water includes GHG emissions from electricity used for transport of water and processing of wastewater. - (6) Construction GHG emissions CO2e based on a 30 year amortization rate.
+- (1) Area sources consist of GHG emissions from landscape equipment. - (2) Energy usage consist of GHG emissions from electricity and natural gas usage. - (3) Mobile sources consist of GHG emissions from vehicles. - (4) Solid waste includes the CO_2 and CH_4 emissions created from the solid waste placed in landfills. - (5) Water includes GHG emissions from electricity used for transport of water and processing of wastewater. - (6) Construction GHG emissions CO2e based on a 30 year amortization rate.
+Includes off-site improvements. - (7) Population based on the population provided in the CalEEmod output of 223 residents for the proposed project.